OpenMined/PySyft/docs/source/guides/data-scientist/01-search-for-datasets.rst

 Step 2: Log into Domain
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Lets login to our Domain with the credentials provided to you by a domain owner.
+Let's login to our Domain with the credentials provided to you by a domain owner.
 If you do not have a domain owner, you can create one locally for yourself following
 the tutorials starting here: `data-owner/00-deploy-domain <../data-owner/00-deploy-domain.html>`_.